Bachelor of Arts in Economics

 Temple University offers three unique economics undergraduate degrees, each with a clear focus and tailored for specific career outcomes.
 In addition to the Economics Major, Temple offers the following economics degree programs.

 - The Bachelor of Arts in Mathematical Economics in the College of Science and Technology specializes in the mathematical approach to economics.
-This degree is ideal for students interested in pursuing graduate studies in accounting, finance and other disciplines that require equal grounding in economics and mathematics.
+This program is ideal for students interested in pursuing graduate studies in economics, finance and other disciplines that require equal grounding in economics and mathematics.